stefanoturcarelli/react-params/README.md

 # React Params

+The 'useSearchParams' hook is a highly efficient tool that allows you to manage the URL search parameters in your React app.
+It returns an object with two properties: 'searchParams' and 'setSearchParams.'
+This hook simplifies the manipulation of URL search parameters in your React app, for instance, updating the URL when the user selects a filter or sorting option. 'useSearchParams' can be used to seamlessly integrate the state of a component with the browser's URL, ensuring that changes in your component's state are both reflected in and not influenced by the URL.

 Syncronize the URL params with the React state.

 The value of the state will be also updated when the URL params change.
 So,